High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 GameStop is a basic corporation, not a REIT or MLP, but its stock still yields more than 6%.
 However, the company appears to be more of a value trap than a high yield bargain.

-GameStop’s same store sales declined by 11% in 2016, and the company’s profitability is steadily deteriorating.
+GameStop’s sales have struggled in recent years as customers have increasingly favored digital game downloads, and the company’s profitability is steadily deteriorating.

 Management has taken on increasing amounts of debt in an effort to diversify the company into more attractive markets, but the clock is ticking on its turnaround.